jowhule/pokedex/README.md

 - add page to save pokemon in (team)
 - add learnable moves in pokemon details page
-- remove loader from XML after loading is done
+- fix scroll down indication (see eevee)
+- add is legendary tag